zby/LLMEasyTools/README.md

 [OpenAI Python API library](https://github.com/openai/openai-python).
 It focuses on 'tools' and 'function calls', offering a minimalist approach that doesn't get in your way.

+One of the key advantages of LLMToolBox is its non-intrusive design.
+It doesn't take over the interaction with the OpenAI client, making it easier for developers to debug and see exactly what values are being passed.

-By integrating Pydantic, LLMToolBox ensures robust data validation and schema generation, guaranteeing that tools are used accurately and efficiently.
+By integrating Pydantic, LLMToolBox ensures robust data validation and schema generation.

 ## Features